drmitchell85/Login-Page-With-Firebase/README.md

 There is also a profile activity as a placeholder for future information.
 Currently, users can log out of their account from this activity.

 # Acknowledgements
 This was created in part from Simplified Code's Firebase Android Tutorial.
-I strongly suggest checking out their YouTube page as it is highly infomrative and well put together.
+I strongly suggest checking out their YouTube page as it is highly informative and well put together.

 https://youtu.be/0NFwF7L-YA8